hydro-project/hydroflow/book/example_7_echo_server.md

         }
 ```

 In the client case, we need one more piece of information passed down: the address of the server.
-We get this by calling the `ipv4_resolve` function, which is also defined in `src/net.rs`.
-This function takes a string and returns a `SocketAddr` type, which is the type that the `UdpSink` and `UdpSource` traits expect.
+We get this by calling the `ipv4_resolve` function, which is also defined in the `hydroflow/src/util` module.
+This function takes a string and returns a `SocketAddr` type, which is the address/port structure that  `UdpSink` and `UdpSource` will use.
 Invoking `run_client` is similar to the server case, except that we pass in the server address as well.
 ```rust,ignore
         Role::Client => {
             // resolve the server's IP address